-There is a small chain of family run cafes that serve delicious Mediterranean food, The Jerusalem Cafe.
+In our community, there is a small chain of cafes that serve delicious Mediterranean food, called The Jerusalem Cafe.
 I have enjoyed eating there for many years.
 I have always loved the Tabbouleh, it is so good.
 The thing I really enjoy about the food is that it is real home cooking.
 When I first starting eating there about 15 years ago, Mom and Dad cooked, in the first little spot in downtown Vancouver.
 Now the different cafes are run by family members, and I am thinking that even with Mom and Dad retired it is the same food and just like home.

-The tabbouleh is big on vegetables with lots of parsley and lemon.
-Also it is made with whole wheat couscous, instead of Bulgar.
+The tabbouleh from Jerusalem Cafe is big on vegetables with lots of parsley and lemon.
+Also, it is made with whole wheat couscous, instead of Bulgar.
 But today I will (try to) translate my love of their tabbouleh into this recipe for Quinoa Tabbouleh.

 by the seat of my pants!

 1 bunch green onions, cleaned and sliced through 2 inches of the green section